USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 Used by: ELMO, Budget Tool, DESID

-This control file provides an interface to activate/deactivate and set parameters for the operation of the Explicit and Lumped CMAQ Model Output module (ELMO; Appendix G), the Budget Tool (Chapter 9), and an aspect of the DESID emissions interface.
+This control file provides an interface to activate/deactivate and set parameters for the operation of the Explicit and Lumped CMAQ Model Output module (ELMO; [Appendix F](Appendix/CMAQ_UG_appendixF_elmo_output.md)), the Budget Tool (Chapter 9), and an aspect of the DESID emissions interface.
 The variables for the ELMO and Budget Tool modules should be chosen in this file in the &elmo_activate, &elmo_inst, &elmo_avrg, and &Budget_Options sections.

 The final sections (&Chemical_FamVars and &ChemicalFamilies) allow users to define chemical families for output that can be referred to by ELMO, The Budget Tool or DESID.
 For example, 'NOX' may be defined as a chemical family containing 'NO' and 'NO2'.
 The &Chemical_FamVars section should be used to define the total number of chemical families that will be specified (N_Chem_Fams) and the maximum number of chemical species among all defined chemical families (Max_Chem_Fam_Members).
 For example, if a user defined three chemical families including 'NOX','AROMATICS', and 'BSOA', then a chemical family entry could be written as follows: